Two remarks on spaces of maps between operads of little cubes: and a generalisation

 Since mapping spaces in overcategories are computed as fibres of the corresponding mapping spaces in the non-overcategories, this map is the map on vertical fibres of the square

 Here the vertical arrows are induced by postcomposition with the map obtained by applying $\Env(-)$ to the unique map of operads $\icat{O}\rightarrow \Fin_*$, and the vertical fibres are taken at the analogous maps for $\ed$ and $\ed^\rm{nu}$.
-Note that since $\Fin$ is cocartesian and the underlying $\infty$-categories of colours of $\ed$ and $\ed^\rm{nu}$ are trivial since their spaces of $1$-ary operations are contractible, an application of \cite[2.4.3.9]{LurieHA} shows that the bottom arrow in \eqref{equ:square-overcategory} is equivalent to the identity functor of the core $\Fin^{\simeq}$ (so it is in particular an equivalence), and with respect to that equivalence the vertical fibres are taken at $\{1\}\in\Fin^\simeq$.
-Since $\Env(\icat{O})$ is symmetric monoidal, the upper horizontal map is $0$-coconnected as an instance of \eqref{equ:map-of-alg-cats}, so the map on fibres is $0$-coconnected as well.
+Since $\Env(\icat{O})$ and $\Fin$ are symmetric monoidal, both horizontal maps are $0$-coconnected as an instance of \eqref{equ:map-of-alg-cats}, so the map on fibres is $0$-coconnected as well.
 This finishes the proof of the first part of the claim.